 Is Jogging the right fit for me?

 Jogging can be one of the simplest and cheapest ways to get fit, and it’s great for burning calories too.
-However old you are and no matter what shape you’re in, jogging can be done pretty much anytime, anywhere with barely any equipment, just comfortable clothes and a good pair of trainers!
+However old you are and no matter what shape you’re in, jogging can be done anytime, anywhere with minimal equipment needed, just comfortable clothes and a good pair of trainers!

 Is this suitable for me?